 1993, not rated

 I don’t have this, and it’s not on Spotify.
-It’s another Dave Dobbyn produced album; the highlights on Intermission are more interesting than those from Watershed, and I also like the atmospheric piano ballad of ‘Fingers’.
+It’s another Dave Dobbyn produced album; the highlights on Intermission are darker and more interesting anything from Watershed, and the atmospheric piano ballad of ‘Fingers’ is one of McLennan’s best solo songs.

 Grant McLennan’s first two solo albums had their moments, but were too blatant in shooting for the pop jugular, and too saccharine without the more acerbic Robert Forster to balance him.
 For his third album, McLennan travelled to Athens, Georgia, and recorded a 24 song double album with country flavours.
 A single disc American edition with 18 of the songs, and with ‘Lighting Fires’ from Fireboyadded as a bonus track, also exists.
 The more relaxed, and less desperate for a hit, approach, works well for McLennan – Horsebreaker Star is a terrific album where the most problematic issue is that it’s a little homogeneous and overlong – the second disc drags in the middle until ‘Girl in a Beret’ snaps it out of its stupor.